 The Depositary and the Central Administration Agent are entitled to receive fees out of the assets of the Fund, pursuant to the relevant agreement between each of them and the Fund and in accordance with usual market practice.
-The fees payable to the Depositary and the Central Administration Agent will not exceed 0,45 % p.a. of the respective Sub-Fund's average net asset value, as determined on each Valuation Date, during the relevant quarter, unless stated to the contrary in the relevant Appendix.
+The fees payable to the Depositary and the Central Administration Agent as determined on each Valuation Date, during the relevant quarter, are stated to the contrary in the relevant Appendix.